vmware-tanzu/velero/site/docs/main/customize-installation.md

                 memory: 512Mi
     ```

-Additionally, may want to update the the default Velero restic pod operation timeout (default 240 minutes) to allow large more backups time to complete.
+Additionally, you may want to update the the default Velero restic pod operation timeout (default 240 minutes) to allow large more backups time to complete.
 You can adjust this timeout by adding the `- --restic-timeout` argument to the Velero Deployment spec.

 **NOTE:** Changes made to this timeout value will revert back to the default value if you re-run the Velero install command.